6 Unmissable Wine Routes on The Camino

 3. Porto on the Portuguese Way

 As the home of Port wine and the capital of the famous Douro region, which is known for producing high-quality wines, Porto is a wine lover’s paradise.
-On the Camino Portugues (Portuguese Way) it is also a UNESCO world heritage listed city which makes it an ideal destination for experiencing wonderful Portuguese culture and architecture.
+On the Camino Portugués, it is also a UNESCO World Heritage-listed city, which makes it an ideal destination for experiencing wonderful Portuguese culture and architecture.

 4. Albariño in the Rias Baixas – Portuguese Way

-The Rías Baixas area is on the Camino Portugues and is home to fruity Albariño white wines.
+The Rías Baixas area is on the Camino Portugués and is home to fruity Albariño white wines.
 The Portuguese version of this wine, Albarinho or Vinho Verde, is also produced south of the River Minho in Northern Portugal.
-The best time to visit this region is from mid-September, as that is when the harvest takes place, during which there is a fantastic harvest festival in the town of O Rosal.
+The best time to visit this region is in mid-September, when the harvest takes place, during which there is a fantastic harvest festival in the town of O Rosal.

 5. Champagne on the Via Francigena